Aclevo/cssheet/README.md

 Adam Salt - Lead Developer

-Jaiden Collins, Official Cob:web Developer - Contributing a fix that made dynamic font-sizes not work on mobile
+Jaiden Collins - Contributing a fix that made dynamic font-sizes not work on mobile

 ### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.dev/discord